boc-tothefuture/openhab-jruby/docs/examples/how_do_i.md

 end
 ```

-Alternatively a [timer](docs/usage/misc/timers.md) can be used in
+Alternatively a timer can be used in
-either a file-based rule or in a UI based rule:
+either a file-based rule or in a UI based rule using {OpenHAB::DSL.after after}

 ```ruby
 rule 'delay something' do